Singed Build Guide by XtheZ115

 Out of all the champions available in League of Legends, Singed is one of the few champions that does not have to rely on their kit or playstyle to win games.
 He instead can rely on "the tilt factor."
 Like Shaco and Teemo, Singed tends to make his enemy mad.
 Spamming your laugh, taunting in the all chat, dancing on their corpse... all these are just as important, if not more important, than your Q and E. Making them want you dead more than they want to win drives enemies into breaking the number one rule of League: Do not chase the Singed.

 Singed is one of the few champions that prefer to take Ghost over Flash for a simple reason- you don't want to get away.
 You want to stay just outside of your enemies clutches, baiting them into thinking they will catch you... making them chase.
+The buffs to it in 10.12 do nothing but further cement how good the spell is for Singed.

 You'll probably be running Unsealed Spellbook, which allows you to grab another summ as needed, giving you access to Teleport or Exhaust, or even a Clarity (which is an amazing way to keep proxying).
 The reasons I take Smite as my "primary" summ are simple, and explained below.

 1.It makes the enemy jungler uncomfortable- seeing the enemy toplaner with Smite gives you reason to be concerned for whichever buff of yours is closer to him, the rift scuttler, and rift herald.
-Having the jungler focus more on Singed in top lane gives breathing room for the rest of your team... so Singed has access to more stacks on his The Dark Seal.
+Having the jungler focus more on Singed in top lane gives breathing room for the rest of your team... so Singed has access to more stacks on his Dark Seal.
 Don't forget to ward their buff and wander down to try and steal is occasionally, too... you typically will be a higher level than them, so you outsmite them pretty easily.
 Be sure to thank them for the leash afterwards, too.

 2. It makes waveclearing EVEN FASTER- Singed has no issue killing minions, and using Dematerializers makes it even easier.
 Using Smite to either delete a mage minion or secure the cannon minion is a great way to make sure your wave will push out against theirs.
 I don't have to explain why having a bigger minion wave is important, do I?